 Unless you’re really sticking to that ‘dress as if you’re going to work’ idea, I’m guessing you’re not in your work shoes right now.
 While there are lots of benefits to going barefoot, being indoors on flat surfaces mean that your feet and ankles don’t get a challenge.

 Work on your stability with balance poses like Tree pose.
-To work on flexibility do ankle rotations at your desk.
+To work on flexibility do some ankle rotations at your desk.
 Put a towel on the floor and scrunch it up with your feet then smooth it out again with your feet.
-Make obstacle courses in your home with different surfaces to walk on – just not the kid’s Lego of course!
+Make obstacle courses in your home with different surfaces to walk on – avoid the kid’s Lego unless you’re feeling particularly advanced!

 Hands and wrists